CameraTrapDetectoR/CameraTrapDetectoR/README.md

 This will launch a Shiny App on your computer.
 See the **Shiny Demo** vignette or the [wiki](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR/wiki/Shiny-Tutorial) for a complete example on using the Shiny app.

 ## Save your work
-CameraTrapDetectoR automatically saves your results every 10 images; if something happens to your machine during the model run, the model's work will be preserved.
+CameraTrapDetectoR allows you saves your results at a user-chosen frequency with the **checkpoint_frequency** argument of the **deploy_model** function; if something happens to your machine during the model run, the model's work will be preserved.
 To resume a previously-initiated model run, specify the folder where your results are stored as your **output_dir** argument.
 CameraTrapDetectoR will read in these results and run the model only on images that do not have existing results.
 To avoid errors, do not modify the contents of the results files or your **deploy_model** function arguments.

 ## Citation